h3xar0n/aws-security/README.md

 5. Finally, AWS then processes the policies against the request context to determine if it is allowed.

 ![Policy Evaluation Diagram](PolicyEvaluationHorizontal.png)

+### AWS KMS
+#### Parameter Store
+- Parameter Store uses KMS customer master keys to encrypt the parameter values when you create or change them.
+- An instance role needs permission both to read an SSM parameter and to use KMS to decrypt it.

 ## Logging and Monitoring